sguox002/leetcode/leetcode-all.md

 - find the state transfer or recurrence relation
 - how to get the original problem.

+<<-795	Number of Subarrays with Bounded Maximum    		46.9%	Medium
+return number of subarrays whose max is in the range [L,R].
+- each element can be a max of some subarray. so we discard those elements not in the range
+- to get the range for A[i] as max, we need to get previous greater and next greater which can be done using monotonic stack. approach 2: use two pointer to define valid region left and right. approach 3: dp, dp[i] represents the max number of subarray ending with A[i].
+A[i]<L, append to previous dp[i]=dp[i-1]
+A[i]>R, dp[i]=0;
+[L,R]: can combine with all previous after the previous invalid.
+->>

+<<-799	Champagne Tower    		43.8%	Medium
+dp: next row dp[i+1,j]=dp[i+1,j+1]=(dp[i,j]-1)/2
+->>
+<<-801	Minimum Swaps To Make Sequences Increasing    		39.0%	Medium
+two array A and B at the same size, you can swap A[i] vs B[i] so that A and B are both strictly increasing. return the min number of swaps.
+- dp approach: using swap noswap
+A[i-1]<A[i] && B[i-1]<B[i], swap both or do not swap either A[i-1]<B[i] && B[i-1]<A[i], swap i-1 or swap i.
+->>

+<<-808	Soup Servings    		40.5%	Medium
+given N of each two soup.
+4 operations:
+100A0B, 75A25B,50A50B,25A75B
+each operation has the same probability. return the probability that A is empty first, plus half the probability A and B empty at the same time. dp top down.
+A empty first 1.0, A and B empty same time, 0.5 ->>

+<<-818	Race Car    		39.4%	Hard
+start at 0 and speed=1, 'A' position+=speed, speed*=2, ‘R： speed=-1/+1 position no change.
+given a target position: retrn the shortest instruction length
+dp: pass the target and return, or in front of the target and back and then back each time we get a smaller target solved or use top down approach. go back 1 to n-1 steps to get the min number of steps.
+->>

+<<-823	Binary Trees With Factors    		36.1%	Medium
+given a list of integers, and each number can be used any number of times.
+Each non-leaf node's value shall equal to the product of their children. return number of binary trees can make. if a number as the root and it has factor i and j. then dp[n]=dp[i]*dp[j]
+->>

+<<-828	Count Unique Characters of All Substrings of a Given String    		46.5%	Hard
+return the sum of all substring's unique number
+- brutal force: try all substring and add the unique count.
+- for ith char we get its left and right and its contribution is L[i]*R[i]
+- dp: instead of calculating substrings, we count each char. dp[i] represents the sum of unique char in all substrings for the prefix string len=i. when we add A[i], we add [i,i],[i-1,i],...[0,i] i+1 suffix strings. if we did not see this char on the left, we add i+1 if we see this char at j, we add (i-j+1) dp[i]=dp[i-1]+(i-f)-(f-s) f: the first index, s the second index. (from right to left) because we have (i-f) more unique chars, (f-s) less unique chars.
+- previous have 2 same char at j and k, k<j, dp[i-]1 includes extra substring from [k+1,i-1]

+->>

+<<-837	New 21 Game    		35.2%	Medium
+you can draw number when you have points <K. each draw will randomly get a number in [1,W]. what is the probability to have <=N points.
+- when you have k-w to k-1, you can draw 1 card.
+- prob(x)=prob(x-w)+..+prob(x-1), window is W.
+- for <=N we sum all the probability prob(N)+prob(N-1)+....prob(N-W+1) sliding window + dp
+->>

 <<-873	Length of Longest Fibonacci Subsequence    		47.9%	Medium
 for current element, we can bind with previous element to form a fib pair dp[i,j] the max length for the pair with ith and jth element as the ending two elements in fib series